raghuram-gs/web-authentication-authorization/README.md

 OAuth2.0 according to specification was only for Authorization and was never meant for Authentication

-It was used however even for authentication.
+Due to its popularity it was used however even for authentication as highlighted in cases below:

-Later different organizations started to added a layer above OAuth2.0 with their own custom implementation for Authenticaion.
+* Simple login - **Authentication**
+* Single sign-on across sites - **Authentication**
+* Mobile app login - **Authentication**
+* Delegate authorization - **Authorization**

+For e.g. [Login with facebook] or [Log in with Google] buttons]

+Why I cant use it for Authentication?

+The main reason is there no starndard way of returning the user information( like name or emailID etc) of the person who logged in.
+There were not many common scopes.

+Different organizations started to build a **custom layer/implementation**(We can call them **hacks** as they were usign OAuth under the hood) of their own to achieve their use cases for Authentication.

-**OpenId Connect** was born as a result to fill the gap that OAuth2.0 had which standardizes Authentication
+**OpenId Connect** was born as a result to fill the gap that OAuth2.0 had, which standardizes Authentication

 # Open Id Connect

 OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows Clients to verify the identity of the End-User based on the authentication

+## References